CrowdDotDev/crowd.dev/services/cronjobs/archived_repositories/README.md

 ## Building and Running

-Node 24 is required to build and run this software, as well as pnpm for dependency management.
+Node 24 is required to build and run this, as well as pnpm for dependency management.

 Notice that since this is a much simpler tool than the other workers and doesn't use the same dependencies, you have to install the dependencies with the `--ignore-workspace` flag to avoid installing all the other workspace dependencies.